 What do these differences mean for the end user?
-With a modified short-circuit MIG process, welding operators can achieve the same code-quality welds they have been achieving with traditional welding processes, but now they can do it with greatly improved deposition rates and travel speeds for significant productivity gains.
+With RMD, welding operators can achieve the same code-quality welds they have been achieving with traditional welding processes.
+However, now they can do it with greatly improved deposition rates and travel speeds for significant productivity gains.

-Also, the smoother droplet transfer and more stable weld puddle can result in reduced rework, helping operations decrease costs, meet quality requirements and improve productivity to meet tighter deadlines.
+The smoother droplet transfer and more stable weld puddle can reduce rework, helping operations decrease costs, meet quality requirements and improve productivity to meet tighter deadlines.
 The minimized sidewall splashing of this process also results in less grinding — saving time and money.

-In addition, because the weld puddle is easier to read and manipulate, new welding operators can be trained faster to produce quality welds.
+In addition, because the weld puddle is easier to read and manipulate, new welders can be trained faster to produce quality welds.

-Also, with advanced waveform MIG the thicker root deposit can eliminate the need for a hot pass by reducing the risk of burn-through on the subsequent fill passes.
+Also, with RMD, the thicker root deposit can eliminate the need for a hot pass by reducing the risk of burn-through on the subsequent fill passes.

-The lower heat input offers several benefits, including the ease of welding out of position with both the RMD for the root weld and the pulsed MIG for the fill and cap passes.
-The weld puddle freezes faster than in traditional MIG processes, which allows the welding operator to run a higher wire speed, therefore improving the deposition of each pass.
+The lower heat input offers several benefits, including the ease of welding out of position with both RMD for the root weld and pulsed MIG for the fill and cap passes.
+The weld puddle freezes faster than in traditional MIG processes.
+This allows the welding operator to run a higher wire speed, therefore improving the deposition of each pass.
 In addition, the lower heat input typically helps improve the mechanical properties of the finished weld.

 Tips and techniques for success

-When using a modified short-circuit MIG process such as RMD, there are a few considerations that can help in achieving optimal results.
+When using a process such as RMD, there are a few considerations that can help in achieving optimal results.

 It’s important to maintain a minimum 1/8-inch gap while welding.
 This allows sufficient space for the weld metal since the wire is continuously fed from the wire feeder.
 Some materials, such as stainless steel, tend to expand when hot so a wider gap — like 5/16-inch — may be needed when welding these types of materials to maintain a 1/8-inch gap while welding.

 In addition, the welding operator should sit in the puddle a bit deeper when using a modified short-circuit MIG process.
-It’s recommended to use a 5- to 10-degree drag angle, with the wire placed about one wire diameter from the leading edge of the puddle.
+It’s recommended to use a 5- to 10-degree drag angle.
+Place the wire about one wire diameter from the leading edge of the puddle.

-It’s also recommended to use mixed gas for the RMD process, such as 75 percent argon/25 percent CO2 or 90 percent argon/10 percent CO2, depending on the fill and cap weld process used.
+It’s also recommended to use mixed gas such as 75% argon/25% CO2 or 90% argon/10% CO2, depending on the fill and cap weld process used.
 This helps reduce spatter and improve the quality of the finished weld.
-In many applications, the gas being used for the cap pass may drive the choice of gas for the root pass, which simplifies the process and eliminates the need to change out the gas between passes.
+In many applications, the gas operations use for the cap pass may drive the choice of gas for the root pass.
+This simplifies the process and eliminates the need to change out the gas between passes.

-Lastly, joint bevel preparation angles in a modified short-circuit MIG process are standard and very similar to what an operation would use with a traditional MIG process.
-This means a switch to RMD can be made with minimal changes necessary in joint preparation, resulting in additional time savings and productivity gains.
+Lastly, joint bevel preparation angles in a modified short-circuit GMAW process are standard and very similar to what an operation would use with a traditional MIG process.
+This means a switch to RMD requires minimal changes in joint preparation, resulting in additional time savings and productivity gains.

 Training is critical

-Just as with any process or equipment change, training is critical when making the switch to a modified short-circuit MIG process, especially for operations that have not run wire processes in the past.
-Having a go-to welding operator or technician who understands the functions of the equipment and the process is also a good idea.
+Training is critical when making the switch to RMD, especially for operations that have not previously run wire processes.
+Having a go-to welder who understands the functions of the equipment and the process is also a good idea.

 While a process switch may require an investment in operator training, converting to a process that offers ease of use and greater productivity can help operations address the labor shortage facing the industry.
 An easier-to-learn MIG process can shorten training time, so welding operators can be on the job making quality welds sooner.
 An investment in these processes and training can pay off quickly — without negatively impacting weld quality.